lkodinsson/MARS/Fantasy/Maneuvers.md

 **Resist:** Willpower

 Make a melee attack with +1 to hit.
 If successful, the target must lose concentration on a spell.
 If they do, they cannot cast that spell on their next turn.
+Additionally, if the target is in the middle of an extended action or readying an action, then that action becomes interrupted and is not performed.

 ## Spell Deflection